ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_migration.md

 6. Select the **Endpoints** tab from left navigation menu to identify the KMIP endpoint you need to configure.

-      Only one endpoint is available here unlike the KMIP for VMware offering in IBM Cloud for VMware Solutions.
+      Only one endpoint is available here unlike the KMIP for VMware offering in {{site.data.keyword.cloud_notm}} for VMware Solutions.
 A single hostname balances the load and it is highly available in each region.
       {: important}

 7. In vCenter Server, choose the vCenter object.